White Belt Cranked My Back: A Cautionary Tale on Training Safety in BJJ

-It was an early morning class, I noticed the new guy, he seemed timid, but really big and strong.
-Coach comes over and says, “Go easy on him, he’s new.”
+It was an early morning class.
+I noticed the new guy — he seemed timid, but was really big and strong.
+Coach came over and said, “Go easy on him, he’s new.”
 So respectfully, when we started sparring, I gave him the power position and didn’t really resist him getting side control and then getting the mount.
-That’s when I realized that this “new” kid was a damned beast.
-He wasn’t skilled per se, but he was strong and crushing my damn face into the ground, I guess coach forgot to tell him to go easy on me.
-LOL.
+That’s when I realized that this “new” kid was a serious beast.
+He wasn’t skilled per se, but he was strong and applying a lot of pressure.
+I guess coach forgot to tell him to go easy on me.
 That was our first encounter.

 Some days later I was rolling with this same young white belt.
-As I mentioned, he was a very big and powerful boy.
+As I mentioned, he was a very big and powerful guy.
 So this time, I gave him what he gave me.
-I brought the heat cause I already knew what he was about.
+I brought the heat because I already knew what he was about.

-Realizing that this fool was about to snap my damn spine I tapped.
-Next I asked him “What the hell are you doing bro?”
-He said “That’s a submission, people tap to that.”
-I replied “If I bite your nuts, I bet you’d tap to that too man, it doesn’t mean we do it here.
-Especially in such an unpredictable scenario like a live roll.
-You have to be careful with your training partners man, that’s some dangerous stuff you are pulling.”
+Realizing that this move could seriously injure my spine, I tapped.
+Next I asked him, “What are you doing, man?”
+He said, “That’s a submission, people tap to that.”
+I replied, “There are plenty of things that would make someone tap that we would never do on the mat, especially in a live roll where things are unpredictable.
+You have to be careful with training partners.
+That’s some dangerous stuff you are pulling.”

-My man didn’t like the fact that I was riding him about that, but I don’t think he quite understood the danger and risk that was involved in his crazy Iron Sheik WWF submission attempt that he probably saw on YouTube.
-What the hell bro?
+He didn’t love being called out on that, but I don’t think he fully understood the risk involved in his aggressive submission attempt that he probably saw on YouTube.
+It’s important to be aware of safety first.

-I am noticing that though most people in BJJ are cool, not all of them are particularly careful with the safety and well being of their training partners.
-I’m not saying that they are intentionally trying to hurt you, but I think that many are careless or unaware of the dangers involved.
+I am noticing that though most people in BJJ are cool, not all are particularly careful with the safety and well-being of their training partners.
+I’m not saying they are intentionally trying to hurt anyone, but many can be careless or unaware of the dangers involved.
 Especially at the lower levels with newer guys.
-I’ve been hurt pretty badly by new guys throughout the years.
+I’ve been hurt a few times by new guys over the years.

 My arm after a white belt surprisingly ddt’d me when we were supposed to do a simple drill.

 Fortunately, I didn’t get hurt too badly by this guy.
-He did the attack a bit more slowly since he’s such a big dude and he was still trying to figure out the mechanics.
-However, if he had cranked that faster, I would have been hurt badly without a chance to tap.
+He did the move a bit more slowly since he’s such a big dude and was still figuring out the mechanics.
+However, if he had cranked it faster, I would have been hurt badly without a chance to tap.

-My friends, when you are rolling and training, please be very careful with how you attack your partner’s, especially the neck and spine.
-Winning at a casual school roll isn’t so important that you have to injure someone badly to do so.
-Please, respectfully, don’t be a fucking idiot.
+My friends, when you are rolling and training, please be very careful with how you attack your partners, especially around the neck and spine.
+Winning at a casual school roll isn’t worth injuring someone badly.
+Please, respectfully, watch out for your training partners and train safe.

 Be the first to comment